Srđa Popović (activist): CANVAS

 In 2003, Popović and former Otpor! member Slobodan Đinović co-founded the Centre for Applied Non Violent Actions and Strategies (CANVAS), an organization that advocates for the use of nonviolence resistance to promote human rights and democracy.
 Established in Belgrade, CANVAS has worked with pro-democracy activists from more than 50 countries, including Iran, Zimbabwe, Burma, Venezuela, Ukraine, Georgia, Palestine, Western Sahara, West Papua, Eritrea, Belarus, Azerbaijan and Tonga and, recently, Tunisia and Egypt.
 Shortly after its founding, the organization trained a number of young Georgian activists who formed a vital part of the movement which elected young Mikheil Saakashvili.
-A year later, CANVAS played a similar role in Ukraine's Organge Revolution.
+A year later, CANVAS played a similar role in Ukraine's Orange Revolution.

 In the Maldives, the popular movement against the president's oppressive rule drew from Popović's insights on the role of humor and satire in nonviolent struggle, and soon managed to gain support from prominent musicians, artists, and popular figures.
 Despite many observers' doubts about the applicability of nonviolent tactics to a small nation with an overwhelmingly Islamic culture, like the Maldives, the activists eventually prevailed; in 2008, they watched the old regime fall down, when President Gayoom was compelled to amend the Constitution to allow for genuine multi-party presidential elections and subsequently lost to opposition candidate Mohamed Nasheed.

 On the eve of the Arab Spring, CANVAS provided training to a number of young activists from Egypt and Tunisia.
 Some of the training sessions and their impact on the participants were described in Popović's Blueprint for Revolution.

 It has been estimated that Iranian activists downloaded Popović's guide to nonviolent struggle more than 17,000 times, when protests against Mahmoud Ahmadinedjad began in 2007.

 Canvas has several full-time employees and simultaneously operates an international network of trainers and experts with experience in successful non-violent movements.
 Since CANVAS relies on private funding, there is no fee for attending workshops led by its trainers worldwide and revolutionary know-how can also be downloaded for free online.